Math Software Online: MathScore.com

 What is the problem asking for?

-Total number of notebooks Cindy has.
+Total number of magazines you have.

 What information are you given?